-Does zero energy have to mean all-electric?
+Does zero net energy have to mean all-electric?
 Builders and designers across the country are achieving zero net energy performance with propane.

 Architect Mary Ann Schicketanz strives to make all the custom homes she designs energy neutral.
 It’s part of her firm’s focus on sustainability — the large, luxury homes she builds in Big Sur and on the California coast are designed to be healthy for the occupant, for the surrounding ecology, and for the climate.
 But it’s also a necessity.
 Many of the homes she builds in the remote region are off the electric grid, necessitating that energy-neutral approach.

 Like most designers and architects, Schicketanz, the principal architect at Studio Schicketanz in Carmel, California, relies on solar photovoltaic (PV) panels and battery storage as a source of renewable power.
-But despite the common perception that zero energy means all-electric, Schicketanz has learned that it isn’t practical to rely on electricity alone.
+But despite the common perception that zero net energy means all-electric, Schicketanz has learned that it isn’t practical to rely on electricity alone.

 Architect Mary Ann Schicketanz explains why achieving the optimal balance of sustainability, resilience, and performance on her remote dwellings frequently makes propane an important part of the energy mix.

-Instead, Schicketanz finds that specifying propane for energy-intensive systems such as space heating and water heating yields a particularly effective formula for zero energy homes.
+Instead, Schicketanz finds that specifying propane for energy-intensive systems such as space heating and water heating yields a particularly effective formula for zero net energy homes.
 These propane systems offer ongoing utility bill savings but also the improved comfort of gas heating and performance of luxury amenities like gas cooking.
 For builders and designers seeking ambitious energy performance on their projects, propane offers a solution that can be tailored to a project’s unique needs.

 "In most cases, propane is necessary.
 It's good to complement the shortage of energy for when we just have PV.
 We can't do it all with solar yet.
 Propane is our booster, so to speak."
 Mary Ann Schicketanz, Principal Architect, Studio Schicketanz